 That Awesome Packaging

 The packaging and branding of Glossier all around is just wonderful, and surely a huge part of the appeal.
-Everything comes delivered in an adorable pink box that makes you feel like you’re part of a special club, complete with a few free samples and cute stickers and some de rigeur inspirational quotes about smiling and inner beauty.
+Everything comes delivered in an adorable #girlboss pink box that makes you feel like you’re part of a special club, complete with a few free samples, cute stickers and some de rigeur inspirational quotes about smiling and inner beauty.

 Oh, and hashtags.
 Because, Instagram or it didn’t happen.

 The website reminds you the lip-smacking 11-year-old in you is freaking out right now.
 Collect them all!
-So they’re definitely tapping into that longing for a happy, simple childhood; the way the hot trends of unicorn makeup and the My Little Pony, Hello Kitty, Super Mario, and Disney cosmetics for adults we recently featured do — and the box itself delivers.
+So they’re definitely tapping into that longing for our former happy (hopefully) innocent childhoods, like the trends of unicorn makeup and the My Little Pony, Hello Kitty, Super Mario, and Disney cosmetics for adults we recently featured.

 To my surprise (and I should have read the fine print better) these are less lip glosses, and more of a “universal lip balm and skin salve” formulated for bits beyond lips.
-It’s also a good option for cuticles, or weird little dry patches that crop up in the winter.
+It’s a great option for cuticles, or weird little dry patches that crop up in the winter.

 But honestly, everything about them screams LIP GLOSS including the little squeeze tube, and the wonderful scents.
-Oh, and the brand name: Glossier.
+Oh, and the brand name: GLOSSIER that’s splashed across glistening, GLOSSY lips.
+So you can forgive my misunderstanding — in fact, they’re now found on the site under the categories for Skincare, Makeup, and Balms.

-I blame that on the Facebook ads, frankly.
+I blame my mistake on the social media ads, frankly.

 The Scents

 If you like scented products, I think these are truly nice.
-The vanilla from the Birthday Cake Balm is fairly sweet (probably why my tween daughters beg me to use it all the time), and the rose and mint both have discernable but not-too-strong scents that I like a lot.
+The vanilla of the Birthday Cake Balm is fairly sweet (probably why my tween daughters begs me to use it all the time), and the Rose balm and Mint balm each have discernible but not-too-strong scents that I like a lot.
 They’re all well-formulated scents though, so rest easy, you’re not getting like a Yankee Candle Vanilla.

 The Ingredients